 If there is no health and safety committee or safety representative, you can send your application to the local CNESST office.
 A decision will be rendered within 20 days of the application.

-Bégin Avocat can help you contest a CNESST decision
+Bégin Law Firm can help you contest a CNESST decision

-If you are dissatisfied with a decision rendered by the CNESST, we strongly recommend meeting with a lawyer who specializes in labour law to assess the best way to handle your case.
+If you are dissatisfied with a decision rendered by the CNESST, we strongly recommend meeting with a specialised lawyer in labour law to assess the best way to handle your case.

 Me Bégin is available to discuss your case, provide advice and represent you before the CNESST or the Tribunal administratif du travail.
 Don’t hesitate to fill out the contact form below or call the firm at 514 509-7852.